-Focus your nonprofit's messages on the right people, place and time
+Focus your nonprofit's messages on the right people, place and information

 A communications strategy is a customized plan to reach out to your organization's stakeholders—including a mix of stakeholders, donors, media, recipients, and so on—through multiple channels.
 Don't think of it as simply external communication.
 Rather, it's an active and engaged practice of helping stakeholders use or act upon the information you provide.

 Use the following best practices to form your communications strategy.

 Know your audience

 Know—or get to know—your audience.
 Without a sense of who you're reaching out to, your messaging will fall on deaf ears.
 Or worse yet, on no ears at all.

 Create a master mailing list